PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **Delete**: You can click on an uploaded image to delete it.
 When you click on “delete”, you have a modal for cancel or confirm the action.

-- **Bulk actions**: (issue #12773) You can select many images with the checkboxes.
+- **Bulk actions**: (<a href="https://github.com/PrestaShop/PrestaShop/issues/12773">issue #12773</a>) You can select many images with the checkboxes.
 After selecting more than one image, the frame on the right is opened with:
   - The number of images selected
   - An "Unselect all" link to unselect images and close the frame
   - The "zoom" button to open the first image of the list zoomed